baziotis/Dmemutils/Dmemcmp/README.md

 ## Compile and Run

 The `run.d` takes 2 command-line options.
-One is what suite to run and the other is the compiler of choice (currently only DMD and LDC).
+One is what suite to run and the other is the compiler of choice.

 `rdmd run tests|benchmarks ldc|gdc|dmd`